dsomleff/css-camp/README.md

 # Notes
 - `id=""` selectors have a higher specificity than class selector or pseudo selectors.
 - `!important` overwrite specificity, but it's usually bad practice.
+- `position: fixed` took element out of html document flow.
+Now it leaves independently and no longer exist for other html elements.
+The position of this element only depends on the viewport (browser window).
+And all properties will be applied according to viewport not html document.
+Applicable to block and inline elements.

 # Tips & Tricks
 - Apply `margin: auto` to center group of elements more properly.